ARodriguezHacks/coffee-shop-grid/README.md

 # Coffee Shop Landing Page

-## A landing page projct using pure HTML and CSS to showcase CSS Grid.
+## A landing page project using pure HTML and CSS to showcase CSS Grid.